Lincoln and Douglas debates begin.

 This brings to an end what many people thought was a storybook wedding.

-atomic bombat the Semipalatinsk test site in the
+test the atomic bomb at the Semipalatinsk test

 Katrina, the most costly